 - 1 14-ounce can creamed corn (creamed corn is vegan)

-Place the tempeh strips in a shallow dish.
-Mix together the broth, vinegar, tamari and thyme, and pour it over the tempeh.
+- Place the tempeh strips in a shallow dish.
+Mix together the stock, vinegar, tamari and thyme, and pour it over the tempeh.
 Let marinade for an hour or two.

-Bake uncovered for 20 – 25 minutes, until the mixture is bubbly and hot.
-Serve hot.
+- Bake uncovered for 20 – 25 minutes, until the mixture is bubbly and hot.